jeffwright13/pytest-tui/README.md

 This project was originally envisioned to only show test failures, and allow the user to 'fold' the details of the failed tests by clicking a line so that the details would alternately show/hide.
 In fact, the original repo was called `pytest-fold`.
 As development progressed, it became clear that what was really needed was a real TUI, one that organized the output in such a way that all of pytest's output was available in a more streamlined way.

 Several TUIs (using different TUI libraries) have been cycled through this project.
-The Textual interface currently being used is the only one available, since some internal optimization has been done to make the results simpler to consume.
-However, other TUIs should be able to be integrated without too much work (e.g. Asciimatics, PyTermTk, pyermgui, etc.) Contact the author if you have a desire to implement one of these.
+The Textual interface is the only one currently supported, since some internal optimization has been done to make the results simpler to consume.
+However, other TUIs should be able to be integrated without too much work (e.g. Asciimatics, PyTermTk, pyermgui, etc.).
+Same would be true of a GUI.
+Contact the author if you have a desire to implement one of these.
+The results of any given testrun are collected and sorted in such a way that it should relatively simple to take them and put them into the presentation mode of choice.

-The HTML feature was put into place because of some minor limitations found in the available HTML plugins (specifically, miscounted totals in some corner cases, no color-coded output, and inability to show output from the pytest `live logs` option).
+The HTML feature was put into place because of some minor limitations found in the available HTML plugins (miscounted totals in some corner cases, no color-coded output, inability to show output from the pytest `live logs` option).

 ## Issues